-Although these creations do not always exist in a physical sense, they can still be claimed as property by their inventors, who can enjoy certain rights and protections over them.
+Although these creations do not always exist in a physical sense such as inventive concepts, they can still be claimed through the patenting process as a form of “property” by their inventors.
+Inventors who successfully obtain a patent claim, can enjoy certain rights and protections from infringement.

-Some people mistakenly believe that intellectual property law is the same as patent law, and although these concepts are indeed related, patent law is one of several subcategories of intellectual property law.
+Some people mistakenly believe that intellectual property law and patent law are interchangeable.
+Although these areas of law are indeed related, patent law is one of several subcategories of intellectual property law.